dazuma/erl2ex/README.md

 ### Known issues

+*   Specs with wildcard types are not supported.
+(Examples: the spec for `system_terminate/4` in https://github.com/ninenines/ranch/blob/master/src/ranch_conns_sup.erl and the spec for `new/1` in https://github.com/erlware/erlware_commons/blob/master/src/ec_dictionary.erl)
 *   Returning a remote function reference from a macro is not supported: e.g. `-define(A, m:f).` generates illegal Elixir syntax.
 *   Function macros cannot return function names; Erlang's parser rejects the syntax `?A()()`.
 In Erlang, the preprocessor fixes this, but we're not running the Erlang preprocessor directly.
 *   Record names cannot be macro results; Erlang's parser rejects the syntax `-record(?MODULE, {...}).` and `#?MODULE{...}`.
 (Examples in https://github.com/soranoba/bbmustache/blob/master/src/bbmustache.erl)